jahoyan/jahoyan.github.io/_pages/about.md

 * *2020.09 - 2024.07 (now)*, Undergraduate, Xidian University, Xi'an, China.

 ## 📰 News

+ * *2023.12*, win the **National Scholarship for undergraduates,Goodix Technology Scholarship for undergraduates and Outstanding student model honorary title of Xidian University** in the 2022-2023 academic year!
- * *2023.09*, Rank first (1/161) in the comprehensive assessment major in the third year, and win the **National Scholarship for undergraduates** in the 2022-2023 academic year!
+ * *2023.09*, Rank first (1/161) in the comprehensive assessment major in the third academic year！
  * *2023.05*, Win the Finalist prize in the American college students Mathematical contest in Modeling with my teammates Yubiao Wang and Ke Zhang, congratulations to us!
  * *2022.08*, Win the national third prize of the national Statistical Modeling Contest for College students.